jonathanbiard/docupet-challenge/README.md

    - If your host ports are occupied by other processes, you may change the first number of each port in the `compose.yaml` file to a free port on the host.
 For example, using `8080:80` will open up port `8080` on the host and map to port `80` inside the container.
    - If you use a port other than `80` on the host, you will have to access it through `https://localhost:{port}` in the URL
 6. Optionally, enter the container by running `docker compose exec docupet /bin/bash`

+_Note that the first time the container runs will need to install project dependencies and initial database migration and seeding.
+Please check the container's output to know when it has completed._

 ## Project Access